facebook/zstd/zstd_compression_format.md

             Huffman tables for literals, FSE table for offset, FSE table for matchLenth, and FSE table for litLength.
-            It's finally followed by 3 offset values, populating recent offsets, stored in order, 4-bytes little endian each, for a total of 12 bytes.
+            It's finally followed by 3 offset values, populating recent offsets, stored in order, 4-bytes little-endian each, for a total of 12 bytes.

 __Content__ : Where the actual dictionary content is.
               Content size depends on Dictionary size.